MrWillCom/awesome/README.md

 *   [mastra-ai/mastra](https://github.com/mastra-ai/mastra) - From the team behind Gatsby, Mastra is a framework for building AI-powered applications and agents with a modern TypeScript stack.

-*   [lumen-notes/lumen](https://github.com/lumen-notes/lumen) - Distraction-free notes, made to last
+*   [lumen-notes/lumen](https://github.com/lumen-notes/lumen) - A free, open-source note-taking app that syncs with markdown files in your GitHub repository

 *   [shuding/nstr](https://github.com/shuding/nstr) - number → string, but looks good